 The differences between Emotional Support Animals (ESAs) and companion animals are primarily in their purpose and legal protections:

-If your ESA letter is not approved, we offer a full refund.
+If your ESA letter in Tennessee is not approved, we offer a full refund.

 Don’t wait any longer and see if you qualify to get your ESA today from licensed professionals!